-On July 25, 2018, we and Carrier entered into a Second Amendment to the Development and License Agreement ("Second Amendment") whereby we agreed to pay Carrier approximately \$3.0 million to conclude our current royalty obligation under the Development and License Agreement, dated as of September 4, 2007, as amended ("Development Agreement") and release us from any future royalty payment obligations.
-The Second Amendment also removed non-compete provisions from the Development Agreement, allowing us to design, market or sell our C200 System in conjunction with any energy system and compete with Carrier products in the CCHP market.
-On September 19, 2018, we paid in full the negotiated royalty settlement of \$3.0 million to Carrier, and as such, there is no further royalty obligation to Carrier.
-The prepaid royalty of \$3.0 million has been recorded under the caption "Prepaid expenses and other current assets" in the accompanying condensed consolidated balance sheets and will be amortized in the accompanying condensed consolidated balance sheets and will be amortized in the accompanying condensed consolidated balance sheets and will projected C200 System units over the 15-year amortization period.
-Royalty expense decreased \$19,000, to \$16,000 during the three months ended June 30, 2020 compared to \$35,000 during the three months ended June 30, 2019.
+We are party to that certain Development and License Agreement, as amended, with Carrier Corporation ("Carrier").
+On September 19, 2018, we paid in full a negotiated royalty settlement of \$3.0 million to Carrier, and as such, there is no further royalty obligation to Carrier under the Development and License Agreement.
+The prepaid royalty of \$3.0 million has been recorded under the caption "Prepaid expenses and other current assets" in the accompanying condensed consolidated balance sheets and will be amortized in our condensed consolidated statements of operations over a 15-year amortization period through September 2033 using an effective royalty rate.
+The effective royalty rate is calculated as the prepaid royalty settlement divided by total projected C200 System units over the 15-year amortization period.
+Royalty expense decreased \$20,000, to \$30,000 during the three months ended September 30, 2020 compared to \$50,000 during the three months ended September 30, 2019.